ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 ### 3. Upload data to Galaxy
 This tool is used to submit raw reads to the ENA.
 Genome or transcriptome assemblies can be submitted to ENA using their website.
 The submission tool currently accepts *fastq.gz* (SE and PE) file format.
-The human reads cleaning tool accepts uncompressed *fastq* files and will output in compressed format.

 Raw data can be uploaded using Galaxy's <i class="fa fa-upload"></i> upload tool found at the top right of the **Tools** panel (Fig. 1a) or at **Upload File from your computer** under **Upload Data** tool group (Fig. 1b).